talkable/talkable-ruby/README.md

-# talkable-ruby
+# Talkable Referral Programe API Gem

-Talkable Ruby Gem to make your own referral program
+Talkable Ruby Gem to make your own referral program in Sinatra or Rails application

 ## Use Cases